outdreamer/build-a-cure-1/docs/to_do.md

       - implement ordered pos-tagging preferences by iterating through pos_tags with a list of keys
       - show preference for verbs in ambiguous cases like "associate" should return a verb even though it can be a noun "sodium isolate" => "noun verb" and then it can be identified as a modifier
-  - check modifier patterns: 'x is a y alkalizing inhibitor' should be converted to 'x alkalizing-inhibits y'
+  - check modifier patterns with pattern_map: 'x is a y alkalizing inhibitor' should be converted to 'x alkalizing-inhibits y'
   - singularize plural nouns
   - use blob.correct() on non-research sources - remove '.,' and other errors or typos
   - finish get_topic to filter non-topical nouns, verbs, adverbs & adjectives from all object indexes